2005 Subaru Legacy 2.5i AWD 4dr Sedan (2.5L 4cyl 5M)

 The interior was worn thin when I got the car and now its falling apart everywhere; the driver side power window went first, then the glove box wouldn't close, rattles in the dash, the trunk lining is hanging by a thread and the window sills of the doors have been ripped to shreds by my small dogs claws.

-Maintenance has been absurd; failed Power steering pump, AC compressor, water pump, blown head gasket, loose u joints in the axle, 50k mile valve cover changes, 20k mile tire changes, 20-30K mile spark plug wires changes and poor gass mailage due to the bad 02 sensor.
-These are all common problems that plague the Subarus boxer engine and especially the 2.5 liter of any model or year, and it all comes down to bad design decisions that compromise reliability and longevity.
+Maintenance has been absurd; failed Power steering pump, AC compressor, water pump, blown head gasket, loose u joints in the axle, 50k mile valve cover changes, 20k mile tire changes, 20-30K mile spark plug wires changes and poor gas millage due to a bad 02 sensor.
+These are all common problems that plague the Subaru boxer engine and especially the 2.5 liter of any model or year, and it all comes down to bad design decisions that compromise reliability and longevity.
+The biggest annoyance with Subarus is the check engine light.
+'When' it comes on, the cruise control stops working, which is a nightmare on long highway commutes.
+Don't bother taking your car to the dealership to get the error cleared either; they will charge you $50-100 for the privilege.

-I was recently forced to curb the car due to a particularly crushingly high repair bill when the head gasket, drive shaft, o2 sensor and water pump all spontaneously died right before inspection was due.
+I was recently forced to sell the car cheep, due to a crushingly high repair bill when the head gasket, drive shaft, o2 sensor and water pump all spontaneously died right before the state inspection was due.
+Exactly a year earlier I had spent $2000+ on a repair bill due at inspection, and I had to cut my losses.

 ought at 45,000, now have 77,000. have replaced turbo, gas tank, power steering pump, transaxle, rack and pinion on right side, head gasket leak, #3 cylinder coil and spark plug, and now the timing chain kit needs replacing ?